-The Sentinel-5 precursor mission is a single-payload satellite in a low Earth orbit that provides daily global information at unprecedented spatial resolution, city-scale, on concentrations of trace gases and aerosols important for air quality, climate, and the ozone layer.
-The payload of the mission is the TROPOspheric Monitoring Instrument (TROPOMI), which is jointly developed by the Netherlands and ESA.
+The Sentinel-5 precursor mission is a single-payload satellite in a low Earth orbit that provides daily global information at city-scale spatial resolution on concentrations of trace gases and aerosols important for air quality, climate, and the ozone layer.
+The payload of the mission is the TROPOspheric Monitoring Instrument (TROPOMI), which is jointly developed by The Netherlands and ESA.

 TROPOMI is a pushbroom spectrometer with spectral bands in the UV, VIS, NIR and SWIR.
-This allows for the observation of key atmospheric constituents, including ozone, nitrogen dioxide, carbon monoxide, sulfurdioxide, methane, formaldehyde, aerosols and clouds.
-TROPOMI builds upon the heritage of its predecessors SCIAMACHY and OMI, and further improves on their performances in particular with regard to its spatial resolution (7x7 km2).
+It measures key atmospheric constituents, including ozone, nitrogen dioxide, carbon monoxide, sulfurdioxide, methane, formaldehyde, aerosols and clouds.
+TROPOMI builds upon the heritage of its predecessors SCIAMACHY and OMI, and further improves on their performances in particular with regard to its spatial resolution, with pixels of only 7x7 km2.

-The Sentinel-5 precursor is the precursor to the Sentinel-5 programme and is the first of a series of atmospheric sentinels which will provide observations over the period 2018-2040.
+The Sentinel-5 precursor is the first in a series of atmospheric sentinels which will provide observations over the period 2018-2040.

 - To better constrain the strength, evolution, and spatiotemporal variability of the sources of trace gases and aerosols impacting air quality and climate

 - To improve upon the attribution of climate forcing by a better understanding of the processes controlling the lifetime and distribution of methane, tropospheric ozone, and aerosols

 - To better estimate long-term trends in the troposphere related to air quality and climate from the regional to the global scale

 - To develop and improve air quality model processes and data assimilation in support of operational services including air quality forecasting and protocol monitoring